seaside1/jrule-sonos/README.md

 This addon will search of all sonos things in openHAB.
 Once the things have been located the ip-number and udn (Unique Device Number) for that thing will be read.
 JRule will then create Two items per IP/UDN combo: An UriItem and a volumeItem.
 JRule will generate rules, which will trigger when an uri item is changed it will attempt to play that uri as a AudioClip on the local websocket using the volume item.
+JRule will also register audio sinks for all speakers.
+Enabling you to use openHAB "say()" and using the overlay functionality with the sonos speaker.

 ## Example
 These are generated from my system with speakers with Ip 10.0.40.xx